pauladmxd/TFM_scRNAseq_AtopicDermatitis/README.md

       Notebooks related to the downloading of the datasets and their preprocessing for cell type homogeneization

 ##### 01.LvsHC_findmarkers
-      Notebooks related to the analysis (Differential Expression Analysis (DEA) and Gene Set Enrichment Analysis (GSEA)) of the datasets independently using the FindAllMarkers approach.
+      Notebooks related to the analysis (Differential Expression Analysis (DEA) and Gene Set Enrichment Analysis (GSEA)) of the datasets independently using the FindAllMarkers approaches: MAST and DEFAULT (as sepparated folders inside)

 ##### 02.LvsHC_pseudobulk
-      Notebooks related to the analysis (DEA and GSEA) of the datasets independently using the pseudo-bulk aggregated approach.
+      Notebooks related to the analysis (DEA and GSEA) of the datasets independently using the pseudo-bulk aggregated approach in:
+      DESeq2 and Limma, as sepparated folders.

 ##### 03.Integration_Analysis
       Notebooks related to the exploration of the annotation consistency between datasets doign different integration approaches and evaluating them.

 ##### 04.Pseudobulk_Merged_Cov_Adjusted
-      Notebooks related to the analysis (DEA and GSEA) of the merged datasets, adjusting or not the covariable and using the pseudo-bulk aggregated approach.
+      Notebooks related to the analysis (DEA and GSEA) of the merged datasets, adjusting or not the covariable and using the pseudo-bulk aggregated approach in:
+      DESeq2 and Limma, as sepparated folders.
 ##### 05.Celltypist_Reannotation
 ###### ---- 01.Reannotation
                Notebooks related to the reannotation of Alkon dataset using celltypist package and Reynolds cell type annotation as a reference.
 ###### ---- 02.Reannotated_LvsHC_Pseudobulk
-               Notebooks related to the analysis (DEA and GSEA) of the reannotated datasets (merged or independently) using the pseudo-bulk aggregated approach.
+               Notebooks related to the analysis (DEA and GSEA) of the reannotated datasets (merged or independently) using the pseudo-bulk aggregated approach in:
+               DESeq2 and Limma, as sepparated folders.
 ##### 06.Report_Figures
       Notebooks related to the generation of plots and figures for comparisons to be included in the paper report.